2016

 East Lancashire Healthcare NHS Trust

-Concerns summary A critical hip fracture was missed during initial assessment and an X-ray report.
+Concerns summary (AI summary) A critical hip fracture was missed during initial assessment and an X-ray report.
 Pre-discharge physiotherapy and occupational therapy reviews were documented but not conducted, leading to discharge with unaddressed mobility issues.

 Samuel Carroll